Kev-clark/Project-2/Readme.md

 ## Project Description

-This project aims to created an app that can help us understand how have the Olympics Changed Over Time .
-The app presented different kind of presentations of data.
+This project aims to create an app that can helps us understand how have the Olympics Changed Over Time .

-Our app can be access at: https://poogoel-olympic-analysis.herokuapp.com/
+Our app can be access at: https://olympic-medalists.herokuapp.com/

 ## Data Source:
 https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results